 This may not be a common oil in aromatherapy but definitely one that piqued my interest (like every tree essential oil I have ever met).
 It is said to smell like fresh pencil shavings and I must say that when I first inhaled the aroma, that is the exact scent I smelled.

 It may not be for everyone, my husband wasn't a fan, but I do think it is worth trying if you are essential oil connoisseur.
 There's something very calming about it.
-I find it grounding, soothing, relaxing & inspiring!
+I find it grounding, soothing, relaxing and inspiring!

 Nootka Tree Wood Essential Oil Facts

+If you're looking to improve your wellness, the Nootka tree oil is a great option.
+Blending well with other trees, it can help you achieve your goals.
 The tree is also referred to as Alaskan Cypress, Nootka Cypress, and Yellow Cypress.

 |Botanical Name||Cupressus nootkatensis|